-Pictures of Life Savers
+Pictures of Life Savers Candy

-Life Savers Commercials
+Life Savers Candy Commercials

-One of the original slogans of the candy was, “For that stormy breath” which was linked to the Life Saver shape.
+One of the original slogans of the Life Savers candy was, “For that stormy breath” which was linked to the Life Saver shape.
 This slogan has been brought back along the way a few times for more modern ad campaigns.
 “Still only five cents” was the most popular of the slogans and it stuck for many years of the marketing of the candy that has become so popular over the years.

-A classic Life Saver ad:
+A classic Life Savers candy ad:

-Life Savers Gummies ad:
+Life Savers Candy Gummies ad:

-Wintergreen Life Savers ad:
+Wintergreen Life Savers candy ad: